vococam/www/README.md

 + assistant based on telegram messenger API to talk with assistant by voice to control devices, cameras, robots, computers in real time
 + list of assistant on video call messengers to talk with assistant by voice to control compouters and cameras with video stream preview in real time
 + normal photo with man which is speaking to the smartphone maessanger and see camera view
++ normal photo image with man which is speaking to the smartphone messanger

 ## voice control in smart home assitants